skr31/SONiC/doc/nvidia_component_listing_hld.md

 - Install image and check if the file was created correctly.
 - Restart switch and check that the file is still correct.
 - Change a component, restart and check that the file was updated.
+- Compare fastboot with and without this feature.

 # Documentation
 We will update the user manual.